josdejong/mathjs/README.md

     npm install -g mathjs

-Possibly the installation must be run with admin rights (precede the command with `sudo`).
+Normally, a global installation must be run with admin rights (precede the command with `sudo`).
 After installation, the application `mathjs` is available:

 ```bash